JuliaLang/julia/doc/manual/packages.rst

      src/FooBar.jl |  5 +++++
      4 files changed, 44 insertions(+)

-At the moment, the package manager knows about the MIT "Expat" License, indicated by ``"MIT"``, and the Simplified BSD License, indicated by ``"BSD"``.
+At the moment, the package manager knows about the MIT "Expat" License, indicated by ``"MIT"``, the Simplified BSD License, indicated by ``"BSD"``, and version 2.0 of the Apache Software License, indicated by ``"ASL"``.
-If you want to use a different license, you can ask us to add it to the package generator, or just pick one of these two and then modify the ``~/.julia/v0.3/PACKAGE/LICENSE.md`` file after it has been generated.
+If you want to use a different license, you can ask us to add it to the package generator, or just pick one of these three and then modify the ``~/.julia/v0.3/PACKAGE/LICENSE.md`` file after it has been generated.

 If you created a GitHub account and configured git to know about it, ``Pkg.generate`` will set an appropriate origin URL for you.
 It will also automatically generate a ``.travis.yml`` file for using the `Travis <https://travis-ci.org>`_ automated testing service.